jessegmeyerlab/proteomics-tutorial/manuscript.md

 * tims

+## Peptide Ionization {.page_break_before}

+The 2002 Nobel Prize in Chemistry was awarded to partially to John Fenn and Koichi Tanaka "for their development of soft desorption ionisation methods for mass spectrometric analyses of biological macromolecules" [@URL:https://www.nobelprize.org/prizes/chemistry/2002/summary/].

+### MALDI

+### Electrospray Ionization

 ## Data Acquisition

 Data acquisition strategies for proteomics fall generally within targeted or untargeted, and they can depend on the data (data dependent acquisition or DDA) or be data independent (data-independent acquisition or DIA).